ChilliCream/graphql-platform/website/src/docs/hotchocolate/performance/persisted-queries.md

 title: "Persisted queries"
 ---

 Persisted queries allow us to pre-register all required queries / mutations of our clients.
 This can be done by extracting the queries from our client applications at build time and putting them in the server's query storage.
-Extracting queries is supported by client libraries like [Relay](https://relay.dev/docs/guides/persisted-queries/) or [Apollo](https://www.apollographql.com/docs/apollo-server/performance/apq/).
+Extracting queries is supported by client libraries like [Relay](https://relay.dev/docs/guides/persisted-queries/) and in the case of [Strawberry Shake](/docs/strawberryshake) we do not have to do any additional work.

 # How it works